If you came to this page directly, you might wish to read a page with an introduction to this section first.

 It has forty rows of seats; between the tenth and eleventh from the bottom occurs a row of eight boxes or small apartments, capable of holding about twelve spectators each; fourteen rows higher, a similar row of boxes occupies the place of the middle seats, and at the top of all there is a third tier of boxes excavated in the rocky side of the hill, upon the declivity of which the theatre is built.
 On both wings of the theatre are vaults.

-Theatre: (left) niches at the top of the cavea; (right-above) decoration of one of the niches; (right-below) special seats in the second row
+Theatre: (left) niches at the top of the cavea; (right-above) decoration of one of the niches; (right-below) special seats for magistrates in the second row

 A small temple at the top of the cavea most likely housed a statue of Athena.
 Teatro di Pompeo, the first theatre built at Rome, had a temple at the top of the cavea too.
-The two niches at the side of the temple perhaps housed statues of Emperor Antoninus Pius and his wife Annia Faustina, because the theatre was built during the reign of the emperor.
+The two niches at the side of the temple perhaps housed statues of Emperor Antoninus Pius and his wife Annia Faustina, because the theatre was built during his rule.

 Columns near the theatre